Canadian Pacific (CP) / Strathcona

 o Program costs, other scholarships or bursaries applied for and received.

-The application form for both types of scholarships is to be completed electronically, printed and forwarded by regular mail with all necessary enclosures in order to reach the Regiment not later than 13 May 2016 at this address:
+The application form for both types of scholarships is to be completed with all necessary enclosures in order to reach the Regiment not later than end of business on 30 June, at this address:

 PO Box 10500, Station Forces